 Pros and Cons of SAP Inventory Management

-SAP Inventory Management offers several strengths that make it a go-to solution for many large enterprises.
+SAP Inventory Management offers several strengths that make it a go-to solution for me.
 Its integration with other SAP modules ensures seamless data exchange across departments, which improves supply chain visibility and coordination.

 - Comprehensive inventory tracking: Users can monitor real-time stock levels, manage materials, and track item movements across multiple locations.